KvnLun/Simple-Api/readme.md

 # API Testing Client

 A modern, user-friendly web-based API testing tool built with pure HTML, CSS, and JavaScript.
 Test RESTful APIs with an intuitive interface featuring syntax highlighting, request history, and comprehensive response analysis.
+The main purpose for this is to support learning API backend programs and testing personal project API endpoints.

 ## Features